This post may contain paid links. If you make a purchase through links on our site, we may earn a commission.

 - When ready to cook, rub the roast all over with 2 tablespoons olive oil and 1-2 teaspoons freshly cracked black pepper.

-If you want to add a bit more to it, this prime rib rub is excellent!
+If you want to add a bit more to it, my prime rib seasoning is excellent!

 How to Cut a Prime Rib

-- Place your roast on a wooden meat cutting board with a juice groove and choose the sharpest slicing knife you own.
+- Place your roast on a wooden meat cutting board with a juice groove and choose your own sharpest slicing knife.

 - Look at the direction of the grain of the beef and slice against the grain.

 It is truly a personal preference if you slice thick or thin slices.
-Both work, so it depends on if you want a steak-like experience or more of a roast beef-eating experience.
+Both work, so it depends on whether you want a steak-like experience or more of a roast beef-eating experience.

 How to Reheat Prime Rib

-I prefer to cook the meat to medium rare so it can easily be reheated without drying out.
+I prefer to cook the meat medium-rare so it can easily be reheated without drying out.

 - Once you cut your beef into approximately equal slices, you can reheat by placing the meat in a microwave-safe dish.